 Radio Times Shop

-We have decided to close the Radio Times online shop for now, but the good news is you can still purchase Radio Times Guide to Films 2018, Lifemax products, Steepletone music centres, Roberts radios, Veho headphones, and our full-range of books by calling:
+The Radio Times online shop is closed for now while we improve it, but the good news is you can still purchase Radio Times Guide to Films 2018, Lifemax products, Steepletone music centres, Roberts radios, Veho headphones, and our latest featured books by calling:

-Order lines are open Monday to Friday 8am-6pm, Saturday 9am-1pm.
+Order lines are open Monday to Friday 9am-6pm, Saturday 9am-1pm.

-*UK calls will cost the same as other standard fixed line numbers (starting 01 or 02) and are included as part of any inclusive or free minutes allowances (if offered by your phone tariff).
-Outside of free call packages call charges from mobile phones will cost between 3p and 55p per minute.
+*UK calls will cost the same as our local rate.
+Calls from mobiles may very.

 Should you have a customer enquiry about an existing order and wish to email please contact us at radiotimes@upwardcomms.co.uk